Zip vs. Coupa: Why some companies choose neither in 2026

 What is Coupa?

-Coupa, born in 2006, is a legacy enterprise Business Spend Management (BSM) platform that serves as a centralized system of record for large-scale procurement, finance, and supply chain operations.
-It is a comprehensive "Source-to-Pay" suite designed for high-compliance environments, requiring a significant implementation period and often specialized administrators to manage its complex workflows and global modules.
+Coupa, born in 2006, is an enterprise Business Spend Management (BSM) platform that serves as a centralized system of record for large-scale procurement, finance, and supply chain operations.
+It includes a comprehensive "Source-to-Pay" suite designed for high-compliance environments, requiring a significant implementation period and often specialized administrators to manage its complex workflows and global modules.

 While it offers deep functionality for mainly enterprise businesses, its architecture is built around rigid, top-down governance rather than rapid deployment or a consumer-grade user experience.